guidoism/escape/inspiration/jonesforth.md

                    len                         pad  codeword

         The issue is what happens next.
-Obviously what we _don't_ want to happen is that we read ";" and compile it and go on compiling everything afterwards.
+Obviously what we _don't_ want to happen is that we read "`;`" and compile it and go on compiling everything afterwards.

         At this point, FORTH uses a trick.
 Remember the length byte in the dictionary definition isn't just a plain length byte, but can also contain flags.
-One flag is called the IMMEDIATE flag (F_IMMED in this code).
-If a word in the dictionary is flagged as IMMEDIATE then the interpreter runs it immediately _even if it's in compile mode_.
+One flag is called the `IMMEDIATE` flag (F_IMMED in this code).
+If a word in the dictionary is flagged as `IMMEDIATE` then the interpreter runs it immediately _even if it's in compile mode_.

-        This is how the word ; (SEMICOLON) works -- as a word flagged in the dictionary as IMMEDIATE.
+        This is how the word `;` (SEMICOLON) works -- as a word flagged in the dictionary as `IMMEDIATE`.

-        And all it does is append the codeword for EXIT on to the current definition and switch back to immediate mode (set STATE back to 0).
-Shortly we'll see the actual definition of ; and we'll see that it's really a very simple definition, declared IMMEDIATE.
+        And all it does is append the codeword for `EXIT` on to the current definition and switch back to immediate mode (set `STATE` back to 0).
+Shortly we'll see the actual definition of ; and we'll see that it's really a very simple definition, declared `IMMEDIATE`.

         After the interpreter reads ; and executes it 'immediately', we get this: